ToddButler93/dodges-domain/docs/gameplay/guide-cap.md

 - Holding a directional key can adjust where you are going and help you slow down.
 - Jetting while holding a directional key can help you go higher.
 - The faster you are, the harder it is to control where you go.
+- While you have no energy, it is best to spam your jet key rather than hold it down.

 ### How do cappers consistently grab the flag fast?
 - [Routes](guide-cap.md#show-me-some-routes), learn them.